NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 **Clustered Placement Group**

-A cluster placement group is a grouping of instances within a **single** Availibility Zone.
+A cluster placement group is a grouping of instances within a **single** Availability Zone.
 Placement groups are recommended for applications that need low network latency, high network throughput, or both.

 _NOTE: Only a certain number instances can be launched in to a Clustered Placement Group._